 In principle, the searches at Andriiv can be considered as revenge from the central government for the 2020 elections.
 Then, in the race for the position of mayor of the city, Andriiv defeated the government candidate Viktor Shchadei with a very, very minimal margin of 1.4 thousand votes, effectively depriving the Servant of the People of winning in the promising Uzhgorod and the opportunity to get at least one “green” mayor.
 Andriiv’s “grid” and the possible purchase of votes for 500 UAH, which was then reported by the SBU, could have played a significant role in this.

 However, another motive seems to be the most realistic.
-The searches at the Uzhgorod mayor's office should be considered as an opportunity to weaken the position of Mykhailo Lanyo, the chairman of the Mukachevo district council, the leader of a powerful political and business clan in Transcarpathia, as well as the patron of the same Bogdan Andriiv.
+The searches at the Uzhgorod mayor's office should be seen as an opportunity to weaken the position of Mykhailo Lanyo, the chairman of the Mukachevo district council, the leader of a powerful political and business clan in Transcarpathia, as well as the patron of the same Bogdan Andriiv.
 Andriiv himself came under Lanyo’s protectorate back in 2015, when he defected from another influential Ukrainian politician and businessman, Viktor Baloga.

 Transcarpathia is, to a certain extent, a very isolated region politically.
 Local political movements have always played a major role here.
 If one of the regional politicians joined the national political project, then he only sought organizational and financial support there, while always remaining relatively independent.